 Conrad Hong Kong

 After a long, hard day shopping at Pacific Place, the Conrad Hong Kong’s outdoor pool is the perfect place to cool off and relax.
 You can get a pool pass for HK$400 on weekdays and HK$550 on weekends, as well as a pass for the pool and gym for HK$480 on weekdays and HK$600 on weekends.
-Children (3-13 years) can get a pool only pass for HK$180.
-This gives you access to the pool, steam room and sauna and includes locker use, towel and bathrobe.
+Children (3-13 years) can get a pool-only pass for HK$180.
+The pass gives you access to the pool, steam room and sauna and includes locker use, towel and bathrobe.

 Pacific Place, 88 Queensway, Admiralty

 The Grand Hyatt in Wan Chai is well known for its luxury and extravagance, and the 50m heated outdoor pool lives up to that reputation – incredible views of the city skyline and lush tropical greenery create the perfect setting for relaxation.
 A day pass costs HK$550 and gives you access not only to the pool, but also the gym and sauna.

 The views from the Ritz-Carlton are legendary, with the hotel the home of Ozone, the highest bar in the world.
 The hotel’s indoor infinity pool can be found on the 116th floor and can be enjoyed even if you’re not a guest of the hotel, courtesy of a HK$700 day pass.
 This gives you access to the pool, fitness centre and outdoor spa.
 An extra HK$250 grants you the right to use the health club and you can then pay for spa treatments offered by the club.